hashicorp/terraform-provider-azuread/docs/resources/application.md

 `public_client` block supports the following:

 * `redirect_uris` - (Optional) A set of URLs where user tokens are sent for sign-in, or the redirect URIs where OAuth 2.0 authorization codes and access tokens are sent.
+Must be a valid `https` or `ms-appx-web` URL.

 ---